Key Concepts

 The Blueprint Editor

 Blueprints are made up of different types of nodes, each with a specific purpose.
-Here is a real Blueprint showing several element types working together — Call nodes (purple), Assignment nodes (yellow), Decision nodes (red), and Return nodes (green):
+Here is a real Blueprint showing several element types working together — Decision nodes (yellow), Assignment nodes (purple), Call nodes (blue), and Return nodes (green):

 | Element | What it does |